-Loan against property is a mode of finance where you get a certain amount as loan, secured against a property that you own.
+A loan against property is a mode of finance where you get a certain amount secured against a property you own.
 This property could be a piece of land, a flat, a house, rented property, etc., and the amount you receive mostly depends on the market value of the property.

-Loan Against Property, being a secured loan, generally has lower interest rates, as compared to unsecured loans like personal loans with a high loan amount.
+Loan against property, being a secured loan, generally has lower interest rates than unsecured loans like personal loans with a high loan amount.
 The Bajaj Finserv Loan Against Property, for example, offers you a loan amount up to Rs.
-3.5 crore if you are self-employed, and up to Rs.
-1 crore if you’re a salaried individual, at affordable interest rates.
-Also, with pre-approved offers by Bajaj Finserv, there are no queues, no forms and no details required.
+10.50 Crore* if you are self-employed, and up to Rs.
+10.50 Crore* if you’re a salaried individual, at affordable interest rates.
+Also, with pre-approved offers by Bajaj Finserv, there are no queues, no forms, and no details required.
 Everything is already done for you.

 Why is your credit score so important?

-Your credit score is a measure of your creditworthiness and reflects your ability to repay the loan.
+Your credit score measures your creditworthiness and reflects your ability to repay the loan.
 It is a benchmark on which your risk of default is calculated.
-Therefore, if you have a poor credit score, or a history of default, it’s unlikely for you to be approved for any type of loan, including Loan Against Property.
+Therefore, if you have a poor credit score or a history of bankruptcy, it’s unlikely for you to be approved for any loan, including Loan Against Property.

-Additionally, even if you are approved, you’ll be charged higher rates of interest and possibly be given a lower loan amount.
+Additionally, even if you are approved, you’ll be charged higher interest rates and possibly be given a lower loan amount.

-Banks are strict about the credit score and are unlikely to approve your Loan Against Property application if you have a poor credit score.
-Non-banking financial institutions (NBFCs) though, are more flexible and may still provide substantial loan amounts, even with a poor credit score.
+Banks are strict about the credit score and are unlikely to approve your loan against property application if you have a poor credit score.
+On the other hand, non-banking financial institutions (NBFCs) though, are more flexible and may still provide substantial loan amounts, even with a poor credit score.
 However, the interest rates on loan against property may be higher.

 Also, with a good credit score you can secure flexible tenors for loan repayment.
 A flexible tenor ensures you can pay off the loan at your own convenience without dipping into your savings and impinging other essential financial goals